Inbound Marketing Blogfor Manufacturers and Healthcare Companies

+How does inbound marketing work?
 When most manufacturers think of lead generation through their website, they think of RFQs, Contact Us, etc...
-It's not always clear to them at first, how a lead is generated with Inbound Marketing.
+It's not always clear to them at first, how a lead is generated with the inbound marketing process.

 The following video walks step by step through how an engineer visits a website and becomes a lead, without requesting a quote, or asking to speak with a salesperson.

-One of the most common questions we get asked is, "How exactly does a lead get generated with inbound marketing?".
-Well, in this video i'm gonna walk you through that step by step.
+One of the most common questions we get asked is, "How exactly does a lead get generated with the inbound marketing process?"

-So, in this example let's pretend that we've got an engineer that's been tasked with designing a new product for their company.
-They're gonna go through their typical buying process... probably starting with a bunch of research and hopefully ending up buying from our example company.
+Let's pretend that we have an engineer that's been tasked with designing a new product for their company.
+They're going to go through their typical buying process -- probably starting with a bunch of research and hopefully ending up buying from our example company.

-I see that Google search results appear to have plenty of stuff for me to read and as a typical searcher I'm gonna go ahead and click on this very first result here.
+The engineer sees that the Google search results appear to have plenty of stuff for them to read and as a typical searcher they're going to go ahead and click on one of the first results they see.

-It's really important to note that at this stage we've really made no connection to the fact that this is a vendor, Dahlstrom Roll Form.
-We didn't land here and immediately click on the RFQ option or contact us or start looking at their services.
-I'm still researching.
-I'm not even thinking about buying at this point.
-I'm simply trying to solve the problem.
-What metal should I use?
+It's really important to note that at this stage, the engineer probably hasn't made the connection that the company is a vendor.
+They didn't land on the page and immediately click on the contact us button or start looking at their services -- they're still researching.
+They aren't even thinking about buying at this point -- they're simply trying to solve their problem.

-So, once we've been attracted to the website and we read the content and we think it's helpful.
-As we reach the bottom of this blog post, we're presented with a graphic called a CTA, or call to action.
-We're being guided to take the next step in the inbound marketing methodology which would be to convert into a lead.
+Once the engineer has been attracted to the website and we read the content and we think it's helpful.
+As they reach the bottom of the blog post, they're presented with a graphic called a CTA, or call to action.
+They're being guided to take the next step in the inbound marketing methodology which would be to convert into a lead.

-At this point the call to action has delivered me to a landing page.
+A call to action has appeared on the page to download a free guide.
+The engineer clicks on it.
+At this point the call to action has delivered them to a landing page.
 The landing page has two purposes.
 First, it's here to sell you on the content in the guide.
-It's telling me why this is going to be valuable to me as an engineer.
+It's telling the reader why this is going to be valuable to them.
 Second, it's asking for contact information in exchange for this guide, to generate a lead.

-The form is asking for and requiring first name, last name, an email address and optionally, my company name.
+The form is asking for and requiring first name, last name, an email address and optionally, the engineer's company name.

 Something important to note on this landing page is that it doesn't have navigation.
 You'll notice there's no other navigation bar at the top.
 The only ways out of this page are to hit your back button, click on the logo to go to the home page, or submit the form,